mehdiforoozandeh/MeTarEnz/README.md

 Firstly, to use MeTarEnz’s pre-built Docker image, you must have docker software installed (https://docs.docker.com/engine/install/).
 To download the MeTarEnz image, run the following command:

-"docker pull mforooz/metarenz"
+'docker pull mforooz/metarenz'

 After pulling the image, you can run MeTarEnz through the command below:

-"docker run -ti --entrypoint "" mforooz/metarenz python metarenz.py"
+'docker run -ti --entrypoint "" mforooz/metarenz python metarenz.py'

 Or you can run a general test to check if it works fine by the following command:

-"docker run -ti --entrypoint "" mforooz/metarenz python test.py"
+'docker run -ti --entrypoint "" mforooz/metarenz python test.py'

 For more detailed instructions on how to use docker images, containers, etc. please read the Docker documentation (https://docs.docker.com/).